Nottingham Consultancy Challenge

 What is the time commitment?

-- Six to eight hours per week for six weeks over the spring term, beginning on Monday 14 February.
+- Six to eight hours per week for six weeks over the spring term from 20 February to 31 March.

 - Group meetings: Your success on the Challenge will be reliant on your group’s good teamwork and collaboration, so you’ll need to be flexible and committed to finding time to meet your group once or twice each week.
 One of these meetings should take place on Mondays.